 medical management of withdrawal symptoms;

-laboratory testing and toxicology screens; or
+laboratory testing and toxicology screens;

+specialized screenings, assessments, or tests; or

 other diagnostic procedures.

+CCBHC Interpretation: The outpatient primary care screening and monitoring responsibilities of the CCBHC include monitoring key health indicators and health risks, and coordinating care in a timely fashion; screening for common physical health conditions experienced by the CCBHC population across the lifespan including ongoing periodic lab testing when indicated; and having the ability to collect and analyze biologic samples either directly or through formal arrangement with a provider outside the CCBHC.

 Interpretation: The nature of problems resulting from mental health and/or substance use disorders may require medical services to be available.
 The organization is not required to provide services directly, but the results of medical screens, tests, and services should be documented in the case record when available and incorporated into service planning and monitoring.
 Interpretation: Organizations providing treatment services for mental health and/or substance use disorders are expected to have a licensed physician or other qualified health professional with appropriate training and experience on staff or available through a contract or formal arrangement.
 See MHSU 7.01 for more information.
 All other services must have, at minimum, an established referral relationship with a licensed physician or other qualified health professional.
-Interpretation: Individuals with both chronic pain and substance use disorder should receive integrated treatment from appropriate medical specialists.
+Interpretation: People with both chronic pain and substance use disorder should receive integrated treatment from appropriate medical specialists.

-MHSU 3.07
+MHSU 3.08

-Reassessments are conducted as necessary, according to the needs of the individual or family.
+Reassessments are conducted as necessary according to the needs and preferences of the individual or family and inform revisions to the service plan when indicated.

 NA The organization provides Diagnosis, Assessment, and Referral Services only.

-Interpretation: Certain events may heighten or trigger suicide risk, as could a new physical or mental health diagnosis, and should prompt a new suicide risk assessment as part of the reassessment.
+Interpretation: Certain events may heighten or trigger suicide risk, as could a new physical or mental health diagnosis, and should prompt a new safety assessment as part of the reassessment.
 Once any potential suicide risk is identified, it may be important to conduct reassessments regularly even if these trigger events are not observed.

-Examples: Timeframes for reassessment depend on the service population and length of treatment, or may be delineated by regulatory requirements.
+Examples: Timeframes for reassessment depend on the service population and length of treatment or may be delineated by regulatory requirements.
 The organization may conduct a reassessment during specific milestones in the treatment process, for example:

 after significant treatment progress;